instructure/QTIMigrationTool/README.md

 * Installing the Source

-To install the source distribution you will need a version 2 python interpreter to be installed on your system.
+To install the source distribution you will need a version 3 python interpreter to be installed on your system.
 Python is available as a simple installer for most popular platforms, for more details see:

 http://www.python.org/

+You will also need the LXML package installed.
+You can get it with `pip3 install lxml` or with your system's package manager, e.g.
+`apt-get install python3-lxml`.

 The GUI mode requires wxPython to be installed.  wxPython is available for Windows, Mac and Unix/Linux based systems.
 The installation is straightforward